 The mission of the Personnel Services Branch is to provide quality personnel service functions for all Tenant (Non-Modular) units on Fort Bragg, Soldiers attending training at the United States Army John F. Kennedy Special Warfare Center and School (USAJFKSWCS), and those attending Advanced Individual Training (AIT) at Womack Army Medical Center (WAMC).

-Frequently Asked Questions Question: I was recently promoted, but my Officer Record Brief (ORB) does not reflect the rank change.
-How do I correct my ORB?
+Frequently Asked Questions Question: I was recently promoted, but my ServiceMember Officer Record Brief (SRB) does not reflect the rank change.
+How do I correct my SRB?

 Answer: All promotions are automatically updated at the DA level.
 The Personnel Services Branch does not have the capability to update this area.